-In a previous post I wrote about Unlock Philadelphia; a prototype web app we developed at a transit hackathon to help visualize accessibility in Philadelphia.
+In a previous post I wrote about Unlock Philadelphia; a web app we started developing at a transit hackathon to map accessibility in Philadelphia.
 Well, thanks to the app, and a few tweets about an abandoned elevator at 8th and Market Station, accessibility and civic hacking made the news this week.

 NBC10 reporter Vince Lattanzio noticed tweets with photos I made to SEPTA_SOCIAL reporting an elevator that had been out of service for 2 months.
 The outage had prevented hundreds of people from getting between trains going east-bound and the street.
 I got back to him with more information about why I cared about this and shared the Unlock Philly app.
 He phoned me later that day for an interview.

 I love social coding and GitHub is awesome.
 However, keeping up with open pull requests and issues across projects can be a challenge.

 Sometimes I miss notification emails and the GitHub UI doesn’t make it easy to see all the open pull requests and issues I’m interested in without a lot of clicking around (especially if I’m not the owner of some of the repos I contribute to and watch).